 The last type of lift I’d like to discuss needs its own section: a body lift.
 This lifts your truck exactly the way it sounds by lifting the body.
 Spacers are added to the mounting points where the body of your truck meets the frame.

-To wrap up, lifting your truck is a common practice.
+Lifting your truck is a common practice.
 It looks good, and gives you more clearance.
 There are many options, and it all depends on what you want to do.
 If you just need to look good, a body lift, block, or spacer kit will do just fine.
 If you are serious about off-roading, then a full coilover and leaf pack kit are the best options.

 Keep in mind that any time you alter one component on your truck, it will affect something else.
 Factory trucks are technically meant to be left stock.
 If you modify them, it’s best to know what you’re doing.
 It’s always best to get an alignment after changing out suspension parts.
 If you lift your truck, remember that non-lift parts such as upper and lower control arms may need to be changed as well.